Pylons/pyramid/docs/zcml/view.rst

 - Using the :class:`pyramid.view.view_config` class as a decorator.

-- Using the :meth:`pyramid.configuration.Configurator.add_view` method.
+- Using the :meth:`pyramid.config.Configurator.add_view` method.

 See Also
 ~~~~~~~~